PiotrKrasnowski/MDL_and_Generalization_Guarantees_for_Representation_Learning/README.md

 ## Installation

-Most of the requirements of this project are standard Python packages and the CUDA toolkit.
+Most of the requirements are standard Python packages and the CUDA toolkit.
 A full list of packages can be found below.

 ### Requirements:
 - Python >= 3.10